The Tale Of ZMOT, FMOT, and SMOT

 Every second there is someone asking Google about their issue, and they might not even know what exactly their issue is at the moment.
 Thousands of people are browsing the forums, review websites, social media, and other websites for answers, because they want to have information before they are ready to face your salespeople.

-To win the Zero Moment of Truth, you need to know what questions your customers are asking.
+To win the Zero Moment of Truth, you need to know what questions your customers are asking, and you need to get your answers placed where they are looking.
 What information can you share with the readers to make them more educated about your service?
 What are their challenges and concerns?
-And many more!
-If you are a business delivering professional services to people’s homes, the profiles of experts who will visit them might be what your consumers are wondering about.
-So, go ahead and make that information available for them on your website.
-Job easily done, ZMOT possibly won!
+What information do they need in order to feel confident about choosing your solution?

 Your consumers want your authenticity and your expertise; most of all, they need to be offered value.
 They need you to help them.
 If you accomplish this, then by the time they are ready to buy, you will already have a strong relationship with them.

 To dig deeper into the ZMOT and how you can win it, go ahead and download our free eBook below!